 The first thing I did was quit my job.
 That solved the issue of daily abuse, but it also left me without income, with a lot of debt, and with a considerable identity crisis.
 What was my value if it wasn’t my earning capacity?

 For years I had been trying to fill a gaping hole in my self-esteem by spending money on clothes, shoes and vacations.
-I wouldn’t even let someone I was dating buy me a coffee because I thought it meant I was a failure.
+Don't get me wrong; I had a lot of fun.
+The hangovers were a bitch though and it wasn't just from the booze.

 I was left feeling like I had completely fucked up and was a total loser.

 I had no idea what I was going to do next, but I did know three things: